NanoMichael/MicroTeX/README.md

  *      wstring wstr = utf82wide("A string with UTF-8 encoding.");
  */
 wstring code = L"\\int_{now}^{+\\infty} \\text{Keep trying}";
-// Convert the code to a paintable object (TeXRender) auto r = LaTeX::parse(
+// Convert the code to a paintable object (Render) auto r = LaTeX::parse(
     code,   // LaTeX code to parse
     720,    // logical width of the graphics context (in pixel)